brunofiorentino/flowstate-notifications/README.md

     var details = new List<FailureDetail>();

     if (string.IsNullOrEmpty(param1))
-        details.Add("'param1' must..."); // Note the convenience implicit cast from string to description only (without tag) FailureDetail
+        details.Add("'param1' must..."); // Implicit cast from string to description only FailureDetail

     if (string.IsNullOrEmpty(param2))
     {
-        // Note the convenience implicit cast from (string, string) value tuple to complete FailureDetail
+        // Implicit cast from (string, string) value tuple to complete FailureDetail

         details.Add(("'param2' should this...", "some_tag"));
         details.Add(("'param2' should that...", "some_tag"));